 Fraud can happen to anyone!
 Fraud occurs when someone or something tries to deceive or trick a person for their gain or to deprive the victim of a legal right.
-There are many types of financial fraud, including fake check schemes, phony jobs and lenders, money miles, online classified ads.
+There are many types of financial fraud, including fake check schemes, phony jobs and lenders, money miles, and online classified ads.

 COMMON EXAMPLES OF FRAUD

 There are many variations of the fraudulent payment scam, but there’s a typical pattern.
 Someone gives you money (via an electronic payment, check, or money order) and then asks you to send cash in return.
 When it eventually becomes clear that their payment is fraudulent, you are responsible for the money you sent them.
 Examples of this scam include:

 A company promises you easy money working at home.
 They ask you to help them by accepting a payment and sending them money (minus your pay) via an electronic payment or money order.

 You advertised an item for sale and the buyer “accidentally” sends you more than the price.
 The buyer then asks you to deposit their payment and send them the extra amount.

 A special someone you’ve met online promises to come to the U.S. to be with you.
 They ask you to send them money directly or to deposit their check or money order and send them the cash to cover their travel expenses.

 You receive a notice that the lender who collects your mortgage payment has sold or transferred your service to another lender.
 The notice is fake and you start sending your mortgage payments to a phony lender.

 Remember, in most cases, your current services must notify you in writing at least 15 days before any such transfer.
 A “goodbye letter” should include all of the contact information, new loan number, and start date for the new servicer.

 Older adults can be at increased risk of being taken advantage of by family, friends, or strangers.

 Remember, if it sounds too good to be true, it probably is.